 The fundamental outlook for the biotech sector remains strong.
 Booming populations require biotech companies to tackle growing healthcare needs, with facilities improving in emerging economies, and ensure the world has enough food as climate change makes it more difficult for the agricultural industries.

 - Analyse the market and decide whether you want to trade biotech stocks

-- Decide if you want to invest in biotech stocks using a share dealing account or whether you want to trade speculate on the price of biotech stocks via derivative products, such as CFDs
+- Decide if you want to trade speculate on the price of biotech stocks via derivative products, such as CFDs

 - Choose a trading strategy and, if you need it, gain experience by testing it out using IG’s free demo account

 - Once you’re ready, you can go ahead and open, monitor and close your first position

 This information has been prepared by IG, a trading name of IG Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.

 CFDs are a leveraged products.
 CFD trading may not be suitable for everyone and can result in losses that exceed your initial deposit, so please ensure that you fully understand the risks involved.